 One is the Bank of England, the other the European Union, and neither is sending Scotland a welcome message.

-Britain's chancellor recently ruled out allowing an independent Scotland into a shared monetary union.
+Britain's chancellor has ruled out allowing an independent Scotland into a shared monetary union.

 This means that if the nation were to keep the pound as its currency, Scotland would have no control over interest rates and no central bank to bail out its large financial services sector.